Harshbailurkar/Live-Streaming-using-MERN/README.md

 you need to replay your LiveKit URL,API,and Token. also you need to configure livekit WebHook, for that you need your application endpoint.

-if you have any doubt feel free to reach out at me ! all likes are availabe in my profile.
+if you have any doubt feel free to reach out at me ! all links are availabe in my profile.

 happy coading